addisonp-farmersi/computer-config/README.md

 xx.xx.xx.xx css-jenkins.local css.jenkins
 ```

+Ask Dirk:
-Ask Dirk: where in IntelliJ do we setup the duet wrapper?
+1. where in IntelliJ do we setup the duet wrapper?
+2. when silver is pushed to the remote repository, what is the trigger to sf push to the development environments

 TO DO:
 setup proxies for npm and grunt